-Resources to Help You Create Your Own Printables
+Resources to Help You Make Your Own Printables

-Today, I want to share over 14 resources to help you create your own printables.
+Today, I want to share 17 resources to help you create your own printables.

 If you’re looking for free premium graphics, Design Bundles has a page dedicated to showcasing their current selection of free design resources.
 New bundles are added regularly.

 Additionally, these deals do expire, so if you see something you like, make sure you download it before it expires!
 All bundles are available to use for your personal and commercial projects.